Hedges homers, has 4 hits to lead Padres past Phillies

-PHILADELPHIA (AP) — Austin Hedges had four hits, including a tiebreaking homer in the seventh, and Joey Lucchesi pitched six strong innings to lead the San Diego Padres to a 3-2 victory over the Philadelphia Phillies on Sunday.
+Hedges had four hits, including a tiebreaking homer in the seventh, on his 27th birthday, and Joey Lucchesi pitched six strong innings to lead the San Diego Padres to a 3-2 victory over the Philadelphia Phillies on Sunday.

+“Go 4-for-4 and catch a winning ballgame, that’s as good as it gets,” Padres manager Andy Green said.
+“It’s a day he won’t forget.
+It was awesome for us, led us to a win.”

 Luis Urías also went deep for the Padres, who had lost seven consecutive rubber games before taking two of three in Philadelphia.

 Phillies outfielder Bryce Harper left after the fifth inning because of dehydration.
+Harper had blurred vision, received an IV and was much improved after the game.

+“I feel better now,” he said.
+“It’s weird.
+An hour ago, I couldn’t see in front of me kinda.”

 On a hot, muggy afternoon with a gametime temperature of 90 degrees, Harper was lifted prior to taking the field in the sixth.
 Harper, who signed a 13-year, $330 million contract in the offseason, has played in 123 of 124 games this season.